JuliaDataReaders/DataReaders.jl/README.md

 ###Done:

-- Yahoo Finance daily DataReader (only one symbol at a time)
+- Yahoo Finance daily DataReader
 - Support several symbols for Google Finance daily DataReader - return as OrderedDict
 - Google Finance daily DataReader (only one symbol at a time)